Högskolan i Skövde

 National Category

-Public Health, Global Health, Social Medicine and Epidemiology Cardiac and Cardiovascular Systems Other Clinical Medicine
+Public Health, Global Health and Social Medicine Cardiology and Cardiovascular Disease Other Clinical Medicine

 Research subject